Jewish Home in the News

 Forrest also appeared twice on the "Up to the Minute News Podcast - COVID-19" with Ken Jeffries.
 She discussed ways members of the community can improve the daily lives of our Home's residents by donating supplies and funds.
 Listen here and here.

-treated to weekly internationally themed treats and activities.
-"Since they
+to weekly internationally themed treats and activities.
+"Since they can't

 joy," said Larissa Stepanians, the Jewish Home's chief operating officer.